COMMLAW 2502 - Legal Aspects of International Business

 Assessment DetailTutorial Participation

-The Online Test consists of 15 multiple choice questions and students must answer all questions in 45 minutes, in a single sitting.
-Further details will be provided to students about the topics which the online test will cover as well as detailed instructions as to how to login online to complete the test.
+The Online Tests consists of 15 multiple choice questions and students must answer all questions in 45 minutes, in a single sitting.
+Further details will be provided to students about the topics which the online tests will cover as well as detailed instructions as to how to login online to complete the test.

 It is each student's responsibility to read the examination timetable.
-Misreading the timetable is not accepted as grounds for granting a replacement/additional (sup) exam.
+Misreading the timetable is not accepted as grounds for granting a replacement/additional exam.
 University staff are not permitted to provide examination times to students over the telephone or in response to personal enquiries.
-Examinations will be held only at the time and locations stated in the University’s Examination Timetable, so they may not be taken in another country.

 Grades for your performance in this course will be awarded in accordance with the following scheme: